In this article

 Studies show that a higher alcohol tolerance predisposes you to increased alcohol consumption and alcoholism.6

 In some cases, tolerance may already be a sign of alcohol use disorder.
-It suggests an unhealthy drinking behavior, causing you to develop tolerance.
+It suggests unhealthy drinking behavior, causing you to develop tolerance.

 A health professional can assess you for signs of alcoholism.
 They can provide treatment options and help you with the next steps.